George Bancroft: Education

 Bancroft began his education at Phillips Exeter Academy.

-Education there, that early, was not in controlled step.
-Given multiple students were done by age 12 or 13, it at that point went through a level we'd consider to be grammar school.
-With no high schools yet, college was next.
-The preceptor, Benjamin Abbott, encouraged a college with similar views, religiously tolerant.
+Education there was not organized in a rigid sequence.
+Many students completed their studies by age 12 or 13, having progressed through what would now be considered grammar school.
+With no high schools in existence at the time, college followed directly.
+The preceptor, Benjamin Abbott, encouraged Bancroft toward a college with similar values — one that was religiously tolerant.

-Thus, Bancroft entered Harvard College at thirteen years of age and graduated with the Class of 1817.

 After Harvard, Bancroft's father sent him abroad to study in Germany, where he studied at the universities of Göttingen and Berlin.
 At Göttingen, he studied Plato with Arnold Hermann Ludwig Heeren, history with Heeren and Gottlieb Jakob Planck, languages (Note: Arabic, Hebrew, and New Testament Greek) and scripture interpretation with Albert Eichhorn, natural science with Johann Friedrich Blumenbach, German literature with Georg Friedrich Benecke, French and Italian literature with Artaud and Bunsen, and classics with Georg Ludolf Dissen.
 In 1820, he received his doctorate from the University of Göttingen.

 Bancroft capped off his education with a European tour, in the course of which he sought out almost every distinguished man in the European world of letters, science and art, including Johann Wolfgang von Goethe, Wilhelm von Humboldt, Friedrich Daniel Ernst Schleiermacher, Georg Wilhelm Friedrich Hegel, Lord Byron, Barthold Georg Niebuhr, Christian Charles Josias Bunsen, Friedrich Carl von Savigny, Varnhagen von Ense, Victor Cousin, Benjamin Constant and Alessandro Manzoni.